Home

 The budget summary

-SAICA, through its members and associates, continues to play a pivotal role in the profession and in society.
-We thank you for your 2023 membership subscriptions that will enable us to continue highlighting our members as #differencemakers to the world.
+SAICA, through its members, continues to play a leading role in the profession and in society.
+We thank you for your 2024 membership subscriptions that will enable us to continue highlighting our members as trusted #differencemakers to the world.